Scenario 22B

 I reduced the arena size, restructured each wave, and scripted the second wave of soldiers to destroy the turret (now part of the encounter) to avoid trivializing later phases.

-While this improved the encounter, something still felt missing.
 In the final iteration, I opened the space visually and rewarded the player with a large vista over City 17.

 Playtesters consistently preferred this version, so I decided to keep it as the final ending.